YaleDHLab/dhlab-site/_news/2020-04-30-remote-services.md

   Yale University Library is committed to supporting faculty, students, and staff during the COVID-19 pandemic.
 Read on for links and tips for remote access to library resources and services.
 ---

-**Yale libraries will be closed Nov.
-25 – Jan.
-5. Online services and access to library materials will continue.
-See <a href='https://web.library.yale.edu/news/2020/03/updates-covid-19-yale-library-online' target='_blank'>COVID-19 library updates</a> for more information.**

 Yale University Library is committed to supporting faculty, students, and staff during the COVID-19 pandemic.
 Use the links and tips below for remote access to library resources and services.

 ### VPN and remote access